jihyec2/Homework4/README.md

 # EE282 Homework4 (Due December 10) by Jihye Choi(94323474)
 ## <Summarize partitions of a genome assembly>
+### We will be revisiting the Drosophila melanogaster genome.
+As with Homework 3, start at flybase.org.
+Go to the most current download genomes section and download the gzipped fasta file for all chromosomes.

+### Hint: The partitioning can be accomplished in many different ways.
+In my opinion, the easiest way is by using bioawk and faSize.
+The bioawk tool can be found in the module jje/jjeutils and the fa* utilities can be found in the module jje/kent.

 First of all, we change the current directory to **Homework4** and use **wget** to download the data from the given website _flybase.org_.
 Then we verify the file integrity and unzip the file.

     $ cd Homework4
     $ wget ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/current/fasta/dmel-all-chromosome-r6.24.fasta.gz
     $ md5sum dmel-all-chromosome-r6.24.fasta.gz
     $ gunzip dmel-all-chromosome-r6.24.fasta.gz

+Next, we use bioawk tool to accomplish the partitioning.

+    $ module load jje/kent
+    $ faSize dmel-all-chromosome-r6.24.fasta

 ## Calculate the following for all sequences ≤ 100kb and all sequences > 100kb:
 ### 1.Total number of nucleotides
 ### 2.Total number of Ns